kilasuit/PowerShell10YearPlanning/PowerShell 10-Year Anniversary Plan.md

 * Presenters can present live, can be given control
 * Videos will be shown from Redmond on pre-set schedules, with intro and exit from the "owner" of the video.
 Video owner may call in or be present at studio in Redmond.
+* The __minimum__ video resolution should be 1280x720 .mp4 in 30fps for best presentation.
 * Most presentations should plan for **(?15 minutes?)**